-Upstream MLPs focus on acquiring assets that are already proven and producing oil or natural gas.
+Upstream – Upstream MLPs focus on acquiring assets that are already proven and producing oil or natural gas.
 They will often target older wells that have predictable decline curves and long reserve lives.
 However, the natural decline curve, over time, will reduce the cash flows to investors unless the MLP drills new wells or acquires new assets.
-Occasionally, E&P MLPs will use techniques such as water flooding to increase the output of a well.
+Occasionally, Upstream MLPs will use techniques such as water flooding to increase the output of a well.
 These businesses can be more sensitive to commodity prices, although many will use hedging contracts to lock in current prices and reduce their exposure.
 This also provides better income visibility to investors.

 Gathering & Processing – Before the hydrocarbons enter either a mainline or trunkline, they need to be gathered and processed.
 Gathering refers to the process of connecting wells to major pipelines through a series of small diameter pipelines, and processing is the removal of potential contaminants (including NGLs, which may actually be quite valuable) so that the gas can meet purity standards for pipeline transmission.